-A Blockbuster alone won’t transform the loyalty of your audiences, but used purposefully as part of a long-term strategic plan it can have a great part to play.
+A Blockbuster alone won’t transform the loyalty of your audiences.
+Used purposefully and as part of a long-term strategic plan, that blockbuster can have a great part to play.

 Northern Stage had aspirations to revolutionise their relationship with audiences.
 As one of the larger regional producing theatres in the UK they knew that transforming their business model to reduce reliance on core funding and increasing earned income was essential.

 From 2012 to 2016, their overall attendance figures and revenues were growing incrementally but multi-buying and group admissions were on the decline.
 No membership scheme and no subscription packages were in place.
 Northern Stage knew that they needed to take a vigorous leap towards sustainability and resilience and they had the buy-in from their Board and leadership team to achieve this.
 With their 50th anniversary approaching in 2020, Northern Stage knew that this was the right time to act and invest to generate maximum returns.

 Before Northern Stage started working with TRG, their patron journey looked like this:

 - High numbers of new-to file bookers and low permission to contact rates.

 - 20-24% of customers come 2+ times per year

 - Only 8-9% of customers come 3+ times per year

 - Supporters scheme for individual giving (with no interim steps)